diegosm/keycloak-admin/README.md

 To do list (Not ordered by priority)
 ------
-1. Make users management
+1. Use parameters to search users on list method.
-2. Make roles management
+2. Review and make tests for all exceptions.
-3. Review and make tests for all exceptions
+3. Make realm extra endpoints (i.e. clear sessions).
-4. Make realm extra endpoints (i.e. clear sessions)
+4. Make documentation.
-5. Make documentation
+5. Change User access from array to a Class.